 For the replacement housing, a full subsidy layering analysis will be performed as part of the underwriting.

-For tenant-based rental assistance, households will need to share the last two years of tax returns, as well as any other financial documents to show thatthey qua ify for fuding.
+For tenant-based rental assistance, households will need to share the last two years of tax returns, asell as anyher financial documents toshow that they qualify for funding.

 20. Procurement: